NixOS/rfcs/rfcs/0146-meta-categories.md

      - as said above, software collections from pkgsrc to slackbuilds
      - to organization and preservation (as Software Heritage)

+# Prior art
+[prior-art]: #prior-art

+As said above, categorization is very traditional among software collections.
+It is not hard to cite examples in this arena; the most interesting ones I have found are listed above (linked at [references section](#references))

+- FreeBSD Ports;
+- Debtags;

 # Unresolved questions
 [unresolved]: #unresolved-questions